IBM/clai/README.md

 ### Prerequisites

-+ `Bash` bash 4.3 is required if you are working on z/OS
++ `Bash` Bash 4.3 or higher is required if you are working on z/OS
 + `Python 3.6` or higher
 + `Homebrew` + `fswatch` if you are working on MacOS
 + `Docker` if you are using the containerized version of CLAI (see below)